 Molly’s Platform

 “I have already been fighting for a Texas that takes care of everyone.
 I’m a community organizer.
 I am not afraid to fight.
-That’s the kind of leadership District 15 needs.
-My name is Molly Cook, and I am ready to be your state senator.
+That’s the kind of leadership District 15 deserves.
+My name is Molly Cook, and I am your state senator.
 Follow, donate, and get registered to vote.
 It’s time for something different.”

 — Molly Cook